praxis/praxis-site/docs/reference/extensions/pagination-plugin.md

 ## Enabling the Plugin

 In order to be able to use the `PaginationParams` and the `OrderingParams`, you need to enable this plugin.
-You can do so by simply requirimg its file and tell Praxis to use it within a `configure` block.
+You can do so by simply requiring its file and tell Praxis to use it within a `configure` block.
 For example, adding these pieces in the `config/environment.rb` file:

 ```ruby
 require 'praxis/plugins/pagination_plugin'